SauloSilva/747-400/README.md

 # Sparky744: The Boeing 747-400 fleet

+You can follow progress, make requests and generally chat about the 747 on the 747-400 channel on the [Go Ahead discord server.](https://discord.gg/cStTXy5) and follow the project on [twitter](https://twitter.com/GoAheadFly)

+Feel free to join the conversation, fork the github repository, and make the plane your own.

 ## Major Overhaul of the Laminar Boeing 747-400

 This overhaul attempts to capture the life of the 747-400 aircraft in as much realistic, intricate detail as can be achieved by the flight simulator community.